peteroupc/peteroupc.github.io/colorgen.md

 **Notes:**
 - Finding a _representative_ reflectance curve for an arbitrary (companded) RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
 (Note that a given RGB color can be the perceived color for [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38).)
-- If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
+- If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than reflected from pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
+- An alternative method of color formulation, based on the _Kubelka&ndash;Munk_ theory, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
+The ratio of absorption to scattering (_K/S_) has a simple relationship to reflectance in the Kubelka&ndash;Munk theory.
+One way to implement this color formulation method is described in a 1985 thesis by E. Walowit.

 <a id=Other_Color_Topics></a>
 ## Other Color Topics